Sandboxes

 - Set an explicit

-idle_timeout_secfor user-facing dev environments so abandoned sessions clean themselves up. - Pass
+idle_timeout_secfor user-facing dev environments so abandoned sessions stop compute and preserve state. - Pass

 idempotency_keyonsandboxes.createcalls in agent retry loops.
 The platform deduplicates creates with the same key within a 24-hour window. - Use templates instead of installing dependencies inside every sandbox.
 A